wftutorials/android-beginner-tutorial/README.md

 We can now remove the `android:onClick="userClickedButton"` on our `Button` element.
 The code should work the same.
 This is a better way to get click events.

 We can set an `OnClickListener` on our textview as well.
+We do this below.

 ```java
 tv.setOnClickListener(new View.OnClickListener() {